 Los Angeles family courts are a court of equity.
 During a marriage, a husband and wife are in a very close and confidential relationship.
 During their life together they make a lot of oral promises to each other and conduct their financial affairs with one other with the utmost confidence.
 It would be very unfair to deny equal division of their assets because of oral promises they have made to one another or because of decisions that have been made during their marriage that only benefits one the parties at the time of divorce.

-If you have any questions about your community property rights in Los Angeles, call Berenji & Associates today for a free consultation with a qualified attorney.
+If you have any questions about your community property rights in Los Angeles, call Berenji & Associates today for a free case evaluation with a qualified attorney.

 Berenji & Associates